Belmint Shiatsu Foot Massager

 Can’t adjust speed or pressure

-Regular foot massages provide a host of health benefits: they soothe aching feet, increase blood circulation, and ease the discomfort of common ailments like plantar fasciitis.
+Regular foot massages provide foot relief after a long day.
 Buying a home foot massager allows you to get a massage on demand (and as often as you like) without blowing your budget on salon sessions.
 The Shiatsu Foot Massager is one of the more affordable electric foot massagers currently on the market, so we wanted to see if the lower-end model packed enough punch for our money.
 Read on to see what we found.

 Performance: Adequate pressure—just a few caveats

 Belmint’s model uses deep-kneading massage motions—combined with heat—to alleviate soreness and improve blood flow.
 We regularly used the massager after long walks with our dog, and after a few minutes of rolling nodes firmly massaging the soles of our feet, a lot of tension was released.
 Since we used the machine on particularly cold mornings, the built-in heat function was also much appreciated.

 The built-in heat function does a great job of keeping your feet warm, but you can also turn it off at anytime.